meetnarmih/POWER-BI-PROJECT-HOTEL-DATASET/README.md

 - average booking price based on gender
 - top 10 most booked hotel
 - varience by highest rating based on gender
-- most used payment method
 - most expensive hotel
 - bookings by gender
 - number of days spent per year
-- number of days spent based on eachh country of origin
+- total number of days used per year based on each country of origin
 - profit margin based on top 10
+- country of origin bookings distribution over the year
+- most used payment method

   # Skills Demonstrated
   I used Microsoft Excel and Power Bi for visualizing hotel dataset.